So, you’re pregnant?!?! Congrats!

 Now what to do first?

-Either way, now is the time to make sure you’re doing everything you can to have a healthy pregnancy for baby and yourself.
+No matter the path you had to take to conceive, now is the time to make sure you’re doing everything you can to have a healthy pregnancy for baby and yourself.

 Are you trying to find out what to do during your first trimester of pregnancy?
 Don’t worry, don’t stress, you’re in the right spot.